CASR-HKU/MSD-FCCM23/software/README.md

     To run the mixed-EB search and corresponding QAT based on searched results, follow the steps in command line:
     ```
+    ./msd_latency_framework/adaptive_search_(resnet18/resnet50/vgg16).py # A set of mixed-EB strategies that meet the speedup ratio will be searched out, and then the required information will be manually imported into the ./msd_quant_latency_search.sh for QAT.

     ```